salix5/windbot/README.md

 The deck to be used by the bot.
 Available decks are listed below.
 Keep empty to use random deck.

 `DeckFile`
 The deck file (.ydk) to be used by the bot.
-Will be set by `Deck` automatically, but you can override it.
+It will be set by `Deck` automatically, but you can override it.

 Note: Most cards not in the original deck are unknown to the bot, and won't be summoned or activated in the duel.

 `Dialog`
 The dialog texts to be used by the bot.
-See Dialogs folder for list.
+See Dialogs folder for the list.

 `Host`
 The IP of the host to be connected to.